Beorhtmund/beorhtmund.github.io/README.md

 ## Product Page
 This page is about a motorcycle dealer and is not on my portfolio yet but can be found at https://beorhtmund.github.io/page/product.html

 FIX: The spacing in the navbar is not even.
-Images need to be placed horizontally on bigger screens.
+Images need to be placed horizontally on bigger screens, maybe use grid instead.

 ## Technical Documentation
 For the documentation page I made it about HTML.